ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-techpreview.md

 #### NSX Transformers
 {: #vcsnsxt-techpreview-nsx-transformers}

-NSX-T is a stand-alone solution for vCenter and vSphere environments, but it also supports KVM, public cloud, containers, and can be integrated into frameworks like {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.icpfull_notm}}, Redhat OpenShift, Pivotal, and others.
+NSX-T is a stand-alone solution for vCenter and vSphere environments, but it also supports KVM, public cloud, containers, and can be integrated into frameworks like {{site.data.keyword.containerlong}} and {{site.data.keyword.icpfull_notm}}, Redhat OpenShift, Pivotal, and others.
 NSX-T gives you the ability to manage your SDN across multiple hypervisors, containers, and clouds.

 NSX-T highlights
 -	Stand-alone product. vCenter isn't required.